AI Agent Development Cost in 2025: Factors and Examples

 • AI model re-training is crucial for AI agents that handle evolving data, ensuring continued accuracy.

-• As AI usage scales, businesses must invest in feature upgrades and infrastructure expansion, increasing costs.
+• As AI usage scales, businesses must invest in feature upgrades and infrastructure expansion, which can significantly impact the overall AI Agent Development Cost over time.

 • Annual maintenance costs typically range from 15% to 25% of the initial development cost, but this can be higher for complex AI systems.